SchulzLab/EpigenomeAnalysisTutorial-2020/docs/Practical2.rst

 We provide a script that automatically performs steps (1) and (2) as well as necessary data processing and formatting steps (See `DYNAMITE documentation <https://github.com/SchulzLab/TEPIC/blob/master/MachineLearningPipelines/DYNAMITE/README.md>`_ for details).
 All files used in this step are available in `` /data/EpigenomeAnalysisTutorial-2020/data/ ``.

-Note that we precomputed the differential gene expression estimates.
+Note that we precomputed the differential gene expression estimates using DESeq2.
 Computing those is neither part of the actual tutorial nor of the *DYNAMITE* workflow.

 **1.** Ensure that you are in the directory ``/data/EpigenomeAnalysisTutorial-2020/``, otherwise *cd* to that directory.